 Most people believe that referrals and word of mouth are the best ways to get new clients.
 They are not necessarily wrong: those are excellent ways to find new clients.
 However, word of mouth and referrals are also the least reliable, the least scalable, and the least predictable.
-Referrals bring you all sorts of clients which you feel obligated to accept, even to the bad fits.
-Because those new clients were referred by people whom you know, even other clients, you might discount prices and cut commissions for them to encourage them to continue the chain of recommendations.
+Referrals bring you all sorts of clients you feel obligated to accept, even to the bad fits.
+Because those new clients were referred by people you know, even other clients, you might discount prices and cut commissions for them to encourage them to continue the chain of recommendations.

 It is critical to know which doors to close as much as which doors to keep open.
 That knowledge starts with a clear understanding of who you are and who your ideal client is.
 That identifying description is the crucial groundwork to be done before you can scale your professional network 10, 20, or even 30 times.
 This groundwork serves as the foundation of your client acquisition strategy.